NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 --------------------

-The ``bmp-tcp-in`` component ingests BMP Messages from a source over a configured TCP session, optionally filters them, and explodes the NLRI into separate (Prefix, Route) tuples, that are sent out enriched with metadata of the session into the pipeline.
+The ``bmp-tcp-in`` component ingests BMP Messages from a source over a configured TCP session, optionally filters them, and explodes the NLRI into separate ``(Prefix, Route, RouteContext)`` tuples, that are sent into the pipeline.

+Rotonda will assign one unique ``ingress_id`` per router present in the stream produced by a ``bmp-tcp-in`` connector.
+Closing and opening the session may lead to different ids per router.

 .. raw:: html